 The Roman reconstructions

 Think archaeological park and excavations and you might imagine a large number of unidentifiable stones.
-In a field.
-With indecipherable inscriptions – the kind that have you regretting you never took Latin at school.
-Et tu Brutus?
+In a muddy field.
+With the occasional indecipherable inscription: the kind that have you regretting you never took Latin at school.

 Carnuntum is nothing like that.

 The main location is where the civilian city once stood.
-Its outdoor display begins with a huge scale model of the entire Roman settlement and military base, giving you a feel for just how huge the place was.
+The outdoor display begins with a large-scale model of the entire Roman settlement and military base, giving you a feel for the remarkable size of the place.

-Then it’s on to the actual reconstructions of a handful of buildings from a small part of that city (including the public baths, an upper class villa, a middle-class house, and an oil merchant’s premises).
+Then you move on to the reconstructions of a handful of buildings from a small part of that city.
+These include the public baths, an upper class villa, a middle-class house, a small house, and an oil merchant’s premises.

 Again, you might imagine a vague effort to capture the look and feel of Roman buildings using plasterboard, concrete, and some fading plastic display cases.